DevilMedlar/python-recall-training/rules.md

 A single perfect trace question does not automatically prove code-writing mastery.

-A single isolated miss does not automatically erase a larger body of clean performance.
-The Senpai MUST consider the miss together with the surrounding performance record and determine whether it represents an isolated mistake, inconsistent recall, or a genuine weakness that requires additional practice or recycling.
+A single miss does not automatically erase a larger body of clean performance.

+The Senpai MUST consider the miss together with the surrounding current-run performance record and determine, when the evidence supports doing so, whether it represents:

+- an isolated mistake
+- inconsistent recall
+- a genuine weakness requiring additional practice or recycling
+- insufficient evidence to classify confidently

+An `insufficient evidence` determination MUST NOT be treated as though a genuine weakness has already been established.

 If the miss occurs during a repairable training attempt, grade that attempt normally and apply the reward, technical correction, and punishment required by its performance tier and current escalation state.